 This non-profit educational organization’s mission is “to provide a free, world-class education to anyone, anywhere.”
 Khan Academy provides a wide range of tools and materials covering a variety of subjects, from math and finance to history and art, to bring equal access to education for people all over the world.
 Now, they’re making it even more accessible by adapting GPT-4 (in a small AI pilot, for now) to their learning environment!

-“It [AI] can guide students as they progress through courses and ask them questions like a tutor would.
-AI can assist teachers with administrative tasks, which saves them valuable time so they can focus on what’s most important — their students.” — writes Sal Khan, founder, and CEO of Khan Academy, in his article about the GPT-4-based innovations.
+“It [artificial intelligence] can guide students as they progress through courses and ask them questions like a tutor would.
+AI can assist teachers with administrative tasks, which saves them valuable time so they can focus on what’s most important — their students.” — writes Sal Khan, founder and CEO of Khan Academy, in his article about the GPT-4-based innovations.

 GPT-4 in Morgan Stanley